Juvenile Indigent Defense Delivery System

 Waiver of Counsel

-Alabama does not have a specific juvenile statute, rule, or case law addressing a child’s waiver of counsel.
+Alabama does not have a specific juvenile statute, rule, or case law addressing a youth’s waiver of counsel.

 Waiver of counsel is only mentioned in the juvenile intake/detention setting, where, “if the child has been read his or her rights, understands those rights, and knowingly, voluntarily, and intelligently waives those rights, then it is not necessary that the parent, legal guardian, or legal custodian be notified of the rights of the child or be present during the interrogation.”
 Ala.
 Code § 12-15-202(d)(1).

-It is unclear what this standard entails or whether this waives the child’s rights for all future proceedings.
+It is unclear what this standard entails or whether this waives the youth’s rights for all future proceedings.

-When and how the court may decide to detain a child or otherwise place restrictions on the child’s freedom is defined by statute and court rules.
+When and how the court may decide to detain a youth or otherwise place restrictions on the youth’s freedom is defined by statute and court rules.
 In Alabama, a detention or shelter care hearing must occur within 72 hours of placement, including weekends and holidays.
 Ala.
 Code § 12-15-207(a).
-Provisions for the detention of youth are found in Ala.
-Code §§ 12-15-207(a) and 12-15-208(1).
+Provisions for the detention of youth, including some restrictions limiting the ability to detain 10 to 12 year olds, are found in Ala.
+Code §§ 12-15-207(a) and 12-15-208(a) &(b).

 The U.S. Constitution and Supreme Court case law are also sources of due process rights beyond local and state statutes and provisions.
 NJDC’s Detention Page provides more information about detaining youth.

-The legal needs of children in the delinquency system rarely end at disposition, and states vary in the way they provide a right to representation on these post-disposition issues.
-Alabama statutes list one post-disposition proceeding at which youth have a right to counsel:
+The legal needs of youth in the delinquency system rarely end at disposition, and states vary in the way they provide a right to representation on these post-disposition issues.
+Alabama statutes provides for a post-disposition right to counsel:

 - At hearings to modify custody and probation orders.
 Ala.
 Code § 12-15-221(b).